wgehner/remote_docker/README.md

 Most cloud hosting providers offer Docker with block storage.
 With docker and blockstorage volume, it makes it easier to develop or change your cloud provider.

-The image BOM has git, java, npm, gulp, grunt, http server (WedgeServer), sdk man, apt-vim pre-installed so you can get up and running.
+The image BOM has git, java, npm, gulp, grunt, gohttp http server, sdk man, apt-vim pre-installed so you can get up and running.
 It is based on __baseimage from phusion(ubuntu)__.

 ## Installation